janosh/matbench-discovery/contributing.md

 ### Step 4 (optional): Copy WandB runs into our project

-[Weights and Biases](https://wandb.ai) is a great tool for logging training and test runs of ML models.
+[Weights and Biases](https://wandb.ai) is a tool for logging training and test runs of ML models.
 It's free, (partly) [open source](https://github.com/wandb/wandb) and offers a [special plan for academics](https://wandb.ai/site/research).
 It auto-collects metadata like

 - what hardware the model is running on
 - and for how long,